encukou/freezeyt/README.md

 ### App

 The module that contains the application must be given on the command line as first argument or in the configuration file.
 Freezeyt looks for the variable *app* by default.
 A different variable can be specified using `:`.
-When the module is specified either by the command line and the config file an error is raised.
+When the module is specified both by the command line and the config file an error is raised.

 Examples: